jhousvawls/mealplan/docs/MVP_READINESS_ASSESSMENT.md

 ## 🎯 Executive Summary

-**Overall MVP Status: 90% Ready for Launch**
+**Overall MVP Status: 92% Ready for Launch**

-The MealMate application has a solid foundation with comprehensive features implemented.
-However, there are several critical issues that need to be addressed before production launch to ensure reliability, security, and user experience quality.
+The MealMate application has a solid foundation with comprehensive features implemented, including the newly completed Walmart grocery integration.
+The core functionality gaps have been significantly reduced with the addition of one-click grocery shopping.
+However, there are still several critical issues that need to be addressed before production launch to ensure reliability, security, and user experience quality.

 ## 🚨 Critical Issues (Must Fix Before Launch)